awsdocs/amazon-route53-docs/doc_source/dns-failover.md

 + The health of a specified resource, such as a web server

++ The status of other health checks

 + The status of an Amazon CloudWatch alarm

-+ The status of other health checks

-For an overview of the three types of health checks, see [Types of Amazon Route 53 Health Checks](health-checks-types.md)\.
+For an overview of the three types of health checks, see [Types of Amazon Route 53 Health ChecksTypes of Health Checks](health-checks-types.md)\.
 For information about creating health checks, see [Creating and Updating Health Checks](health-checks-creating.md)\.

 After you create a health check, you can get the status of the health check, get notifications when the status changes, and configure DNS failover: